Understanding Mesothelioma Prognosis

 Prognosis Is Not a Prediction

 A prognosis is a statistical estimate, not an individual prediction.
 Many patients live significantly longer than their initial prognosis suggested, especially those who respond well to treatment, qualify for surgery, or enroll in clinical trials.
 Ask your oncologist about all available treatment options, including newer therapies that may not be reflected in older survival data.
-Learn more about mesothelioma and the factors that influence outcomes.
+Learn more about mesothelioma and the factors that influence outcomes, or read our detailed answer on whether you can survive mesothelioma.